rhdtownsend/gyre/doc/source/ref-guide/osc-equations/rot-effects.rst

-.. _rot-effects:
+.. _osc-rot:

 Rotation Effects
 ================

-The differential equations and boundary conditions laid out in the :ref:`dimless-form` section are formulated for a non-rotating star.
-Solving the oscillation equations for a rotating star is a challenging task, and a complete treatment lies beyond the scope of GYRE.
-However, GYRE does include two important modifications arising from rotation.
+The oscillation equations and boundary conditions laid out in the :ref:`osc-dimless-form` section are formulated for a non-rotating star.
+Solving the corresponding equations for a rotating star is a challenging task, and a complete treatment lies beyond the scope of :program:`gyre`.
+However, :program:`gyre` does include two important modifications arising from rotation.

+.. _osc-rot-doppler:

 Doppler Shift
 -------------